awsdocs/aws-freertos-docs/doc_source/freertos-configure.md

      + `eWiFiSecurityWPA2` \(WPA2 security\)

 **To format your AWS IoT credentials**

+Amazon FreeRTOS needs the AWS IoT certificate and private keys associated with your registered thing and its permissions policies to successfully communicate with AWS IoT on behalf of your device\.
 **Note**
 To configure your AWS IoT credentials, you need the private key and certificate that you downloaded from the AWS IoT console when you registered your device\.
 After you have registered your device as an AWS IoT thing, you can retrieve device certificates from the AWS IoT console, but you cannot retrieve private keys\.